IT24103014/2025_Y2_S1_KUR_07/README.md

 # Group Member Roles
 Our team consists of 6 members, each responsible for one preprocessing technique.
 Contributions include implementing the technique in Python, creating EDA visualizations, and documenting the process in a dedicated Google Colab notebook section.

--Gunawardhana M.D.K   (IT24103005 ): Handling missing values (e.g., imputation using mean/median or dropping rows).
+-Gunawardhana M.D.K   (IT24103005 ): Handling missing values (e.g., imputation using mean/median or dropping rows) and training the Decision Tree Classifier.

--Abeysinghe J.H.C.M   (IT24103014  ): Encoding categorical variables (e.g., one-hot encoding or label encoding for features like gender or smoking status).
+-Abeysinghe J.H.C.M   (IT24103014  ): Encoding categorical variables (e.g., one-hot encoding or label encoding for features like gender or smoking status) and training Logistic Regression.

--Karunanayake K.M.C.N   (IT24103084 ): Scaling features (e.g., using StandardScaler or MinMaxScaler for numerical features).
+-Karunanayake K.M.C.N   (IT24103084 ): Scaling features (e.g., using StandardScaler or MinMaxScaler for numerical features) and training Naive Bayes Classifier.

--Ransith K.A.K   (IT24103049  ): Handling outliers (e.g., using IQR method or Z-score to detect and remove/cap outliers).
+-Ransith K.A.K   (IT24103049  ): Handling outliers (e.g., using IQR method or Z-score to detect and remove/cap outliers) and trainign k-Nearest Neighbors (k-NN) Classifier.

--Rajamanthree R.M.K.V   (IT24102935  ): Handling duplicate values (e.g., identifying and removing duplicates based on key columns).
+-Rajamanthree R.M.K.V   (IT24102935  ): Handling duplicate values (e.g., identifying and removing duplicates based on key columns) and training Random Forest Classifier.

--Ahangama A.V.D.S   (IT24102922 ): Feature Selection (e.g., Select a subset of the original features by using SelectKBest method).
+-Ahangama A.V.D.S   (IT24102922 ): Feature Selection (e.g., Select a subset of the original features by using SelectKBest method) and training Support Vector Machine (SVM).

 # Requirements